Michigan Hummingbirds: Feeders, Nectar & Plants

 • Penstemon (e.g., Penstemon digitalis) – white tubular flowers that do well in a range of soils and attract hummingbirds and other pollinators.

-• You can encourage readers to avoid invasive non‑native vines and instead rely on these native or regionally appropriate plants that support a broader community of wildlife.
+• It is better to avoid invasive non‑native vines and instead rely on these native or regionally appropriate plants that support a broader community of wildlife.

 Creating a hummingbird‑friendly yard in Michigan